|

 Research has now shown convincingly that if you change your body language, you can change many things about your approach to life.
 You can alter your mood before going out, feel more confident at work, become more likeable and be more persuasive or convincing.
 When you change your body language you interact differently with people around you and they, in turn, will respond differently to you.

 When you first start increasing your awareness of body language you'll probably feel uncomfortable and self-conscious.
-You will be aware of practically every expression you make, surprised at how many gestures you make and how often you fiddle with things and you'll feel as if everyone around is seeing it all too.
-Remember that most people are completely unaware of what their bodies are doing and they're so busy trying to make an impression on you that they are not consciously noticing what you are doing.
-It may seem strange at first to consciously have your palms open and keep steady eye contact if you've spent your life keeping your hands in your pockets or holding hands with yourself and looking away.
+You will be aware of practically every expression you make, surprised at how many gestures you make and how often you try to adjust them.
+Most people are completely unaware of what their bodies are doing at any given moment; they are busy enough trying to make an impression on you that they fail to consciously notice what you are doing.
+It may seem strange at first to consciously have your palms open and keep steady eye contact if you have spent your life keeping your hands in your pockets or holding hands with yourself and looking away.

 Some people may feel that learning body language skills is manipulative or insincere, but learning to be proficient at reading it and using it is no different to wearing certain types of clothes, using certain language or telling stories that put you in the best light.
-The difference here is that it won't happen unconsciously and you'll make a better impression on others.
-If you're a man, remember that women are reading and decoding your body language whether you realise it or not, so learning how it's done can give you an equal footing.
-Without effective body language you can be like a spaghetti Western — the lips don't match the words and the viewers are constantly confused or switch channels.
+The difference here is that it will not happen unconsciously and you will make a better impression on others.
+If you are a man, remember that women are reading and decoding your body language whether you realize it or not, so learning how it's done can give you an equal footing.
+Without effective body language you can be like a spaghetti Western - the lips don't match the words and the viewers are constantly confused or switch channels.

 Finally, here is a summary of the keys points for making a positive body language impression on others.